smithy-lang/smithy/docs/source-1.0/spec/aws/aws-core.rst

 need to explicitly configure the ``cloudTrailEventSource`` setting.

-.. _service-documentation-identifier:
+.. _service-doc-id:

-``documentationIdentifier``
+``docId``
 ===========================

-The ``documentationIdentifier`` property is a ``string`` value that is used to implement linking between service and SDK documentation for AWS services.
+The ``docId`` property is a ``string`` value that is used to implement linking between service and SDK documentation for AWS services.

 This value MAY be provided, but if it's missing it will default to the ``sdkId`` value in lower case followed by the service ``version`` property, separated by dashes.
-For the example beloe the value for this property would default to ``some-value-2018-03-17``.
+For the example below the value for this property would default to ``some-value-2018-03-17``.

 .. code-block:: smithy